A Naturopath’s guide to get your period & fertility back

 PCOS patients present (mostly) in three different ways – insulin resistant, inflammation or post-pill PCOS.
 There are often overlaps between these types as well.

 Often referred to as “diabetes of the ovaries”, insulin resistance contributes to 60% of PCOS cases3.
 The biggest culprit is the excess consumption of refined foods and sugar.
-Hormonal contraception, magnesium deficiency, transfats, smoking, environmental toxins, shift work
+Hormonal contraception, magnesium deficiency, transfats, smoking, environmental toxins, shift work and sleep deprivation can also contribute.

 With insulin resistant PCOS the ovaries produce androgens (testosterone) instead of estrogen and become polycystic.

-Insulin resistance PCOS is a risk factor for other metabolic conditions including Type 2 diabetes, heart disease
+Insulin resistance PCOS is a risk factor for other metabolic conditions including Type 2 diabetes, heart disease and Non-alcoholic fatty liver disease.

 My fasting blood glucose test is normal – I can’t have insulin resistance.